dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 <iframe src="https://drive.google.com/file/d/1aPtqVy__lI1VMfzs_hoZC9tu7Hwfaz7j/preview" width="640" height="480" allow="autoplay"></iframe>

-**AIs** (1) What is the spatial length over which you see the HOM dip?
+**ACTION ITEMs** (1) What is the spatial length over which you see the HOM dip?
 What does this correspond to in terms of optical delay?
 (Note you have just measured the delay between two single photons with sub-picosecond resolution!)
 (2) How strong is the dip as a percentage of total coincidences when not overlapped?
 Why might this contrast not be 100 percent?
 (3) Returning to the histogram width from aimns 1-3, can you now conclude whether the coincidence timing histogram is electronics limited or photon arrival time limited?
 (4) Read the section in the text extending this approach to perform N=2 NOON-state interferometry and be sure to complete the post-lab questions.
 The experiences gained in this measurement should help inform your answers to this post-lab with regard to engineering challenges involved with generating and using higher-order Fock and NOON states.

-+++ {"tags": []}
++++

 ## **Project Idea** Quantum-Enhanced Measurement with a NOON State Interferometer